 A data mining system refers to the combination of tools, techniques, and processes used to extract meaningful insights and knowledge from large volumes of data.
-It encompasses the entire process of discovering patterns, relationships, and trends in data, transforming it into actionable information.
+It encompasses discovering patterns, relationships, and trends in data, transforming it into actionable information.

 Here are the key components of a data mining system: